 If you prefer to leave the car behind, a train service runs from the next village to Cambridge, via Bury St Edmunds.
 Or in the other direction to Ipswich,

 Norwich and London Liverpool St.

 Other nearby attractions include Thetford Forest with its Go Ape course through the trees and miles of cycle and walking tracks; Alton Water with canoes, dinghys and windsurfers for hire; explore the coast at Aldburgh, Southwold, Dunwich and Walberswick; or you can hire a boat for a day and sail the Broads.
-All within an hour or less.
+All within about 30-60 minutes.